chmaraj/InSilicoPCR/README.md

 ### Running on cmd/terminal

 As of version 0.310, the program is capable of being run through command line/terminal.
-Note that in the usage examples, the working directory is the **bin** directory of the release.
+Note that in the usage examples, the working directory is the main directory of the release, containing the dependencies and bin folder.
 For Windows, proper usage is as follows:

 ```

-java -cp commons-cli-1.4.jar;. commandpcr/Entry -i input(s) -o outputdir -p primerfile [t number] [-m number]
+java -cp bin/commons-cli-1.4.jar;. bin/commandpcr/Entry -i input(s) -o outputdir -p primerfile [t number] [-m number]

 ```